-Mixed-Environment Deposits
+Mixed-environment deposits

-- Qac Alluvium and colluvium (Holocene to upper Pleistocene) - Poorly to moderately sorted, generally poorly stratified, clay- to boulder-size, locally derived sediment deposited in swales and small drainages by small perennial and ephemeral streams, slope-wash, and creep processes; generally less than 20 feet (6 m) thick. - Qaco Older alluvium and colluvium (upper?
-Pleistocene) - Similar to mixed alluvium and colluvium (Qac), but forms incised remnants; on the footwall of the Thousand Lake fault a remnant along Sweetwater Creek is offset, while a remnant along Trail Creek is apparently unfaulted; about 20 to 30 feet (6-9 m) thick.

-- Qmc Landslides and colluvium (Holocene to upper Pleistocene) - Unsorted, locally derived, clay- to boulder-size sediment and large, displaced bedrock blocks; mapped where landslide deposits are difficult to identify and intermixed with colluvium; the large deposit north of Cedar Creek is locally in excess of 100 feet (30 m) thick, but most deposits are only a few feet to several tens of feet thick. - Qmtc Talus and colluvium (Holocene to upper?
-Pleistocene) - Poorly sorted, cobble- to boulder-size angular debris and finer-grained interstitial sediment deposited principally by rockfall and slope wash on steep slopes throughout the quadrangle; talus and colluvium are common on steep slopes across the map area, but are mapped only where they conceal contacts or form broad aprons below cliffs of resistant bedrock units; commonly grades downslope into colluvium; generally less than 30 feet (9 m) thick.
+- Qac Alluvium and colluvium (Holocene to upper Pleistocene) Poorly to moderately sorted, generally poorly stratified, clay- to boulder-size, locally derived sediment deposited in swales and small drainages by small perennial and ephemeral streams, slope-wash, and creep processes; generally less than 20 feet (6 m) thick. - Qaco Older alluvium and colluvium (upper?
+Pleistocene) Similar to mixed alluvium and colluvium (Qac), but forms incised remnants; on the footwall of the Thousand Lake fault a remnant along Sweetwater Creek is offset, while a remnant along Trail Creek is apparently unfaulted; about 20 to 30 feet (6-9 m) thick. - Qafc Fan alluvium and colluvium (Holocene to upper Pleistocene) Poorly to moderately sorted, weakly to non-stratified, clay- to boulder-size sediment deposited principally by debris flows and debris floods at the mouths of active drainages and as colluvium shed from adjacent slopes; varies locally from mostly fan alluvium to mostly colluvium but is combined here due to map scale and typically poor geomorphic contrast; probably less than 40 feet (12 m) thick. - Qmc Landslides and colluvium (Holocene to upper Pleistocene) Unsorted, locally derived, clay- to boulder-sized material and large, displaced bedrock blocks; mapped where landslide deposits are difficult to identify and intermixed with colluvium; the large deposit north of Cedar Creek is locally in excess of 100 feet (30 m) thick, but most deposits are only a few feet to several tens of feet thick. - Qmtc Talus and colluvium (Holocene to upper?
+Pleistocene) Poorly sorted, cobble- to boulder-size angular debris and finer-grained interstitial sediment deposited principally by rockfall and slope wash on steep slopes throughout the quadrangle; talus and colluvium are common on steep slopes across the map area, but are mapped only where they conceal contacts or form broad aprons below cliffs of resistant bedrock units; commonly grades downslope into colluvium; generally less than 30 feet (9 m) thick.

-QUATERNARY/ TERTIARY
+QUATERNARY and TERTIARY